kaymal/python-teach/README.md

 # Python

-Python for Data Science, with examples and explanations.
+Teaching material: Python for Data Science, with examples and explanations.